Fiona Crawley: 2023: Professional & major debuts

 Crawley was selected to the USTA Collegiate Summer Team in 2023.
 She previously made her WTA Tour debut in April 2023 at the Charleston Open, where she received a wildcard into the main draw.
 In June 2023, playing in her first ITF competition since July 2021, she reached the final of the W25 event in Wichita as a qualifier.
-Though she lost there to two seed Stacey Fung, the result led to her debut in the WTA rankings at No. 786 in the week of July 3, 2023.
+Though she lost there to second seed Stacey Fung, the result led to her debut in the WTA rankings at No. 786 on July 3, 2023.
 The next month, she split two back-to-back W15 doubles finals in Lakewood, California, partnering college players Mary Stoiana of Texas A&M and North Carolina teammate Brantmeier.

 In August 2023, Crawley made her major debut at the US Open.
-As a wildcard, she progressed through the singles qualifying tournament by saving two match points in the first round (against Réka Luca Jani) and prevailing in third-set tiebreaks in two of her three qualifying wins.
+As a wildcard player, she progressed through the singles qualifying tournament by saving two match points in the first round (against Réka Luca Jani) and prevailing in third-set tiebreaks in two of her three qualifying wins.
 NCAA champions Crawley and Tanguilig were also awarded a wildcard into the doubles event.
 Crawley did not collect her in prize money because of NCAA restrictions on college athletes, something she considered unfair in light of name, image, and likeness (NIL) rules.
 She won her first ITF singles title in October 2023 at the W25 event in Florence, South Carolina, beating former Duke player Chloe Beck in the final.